animator/learn-python/contrib/machine-learning/Random_Forest.md

 Regression Example
 Conclusion
 References

-Introduction
+## Introduction
 Random Forest is an ensemble learning method used for classification and regression tasks.
 It is built from multiple decision trees and combines their outputs to improve the model's accuracy and control over-fitting.

-How Random Forest Works
+## How Random Forest Works
-Bootstrap Sampling:
+### 1. Bootstrap Sampling:
-Random subsets of the training dataset are created with replacement.
+* Random subsets of the training dataset are created with replacement.
 Each subset is used to train an individual tree.
-Decision Trees:
+### 2. Decision Trees:
-Multiple decision trees are trained on these subsets.
+* Multiple decision trees are trained on these subsets.
-Feature Selection:
+### 3. Feature Selection:
-At each split in the decision tree, a random selection of features is chosen.
+* At each split in the decision tree, a random selection of features is chosen.
 This randomness helps create diverse trees.
-Voting/Averaging:
+### 4. Voting/Averaging:
 For classification, the mode of the classes predicted by individual trees is taken (majority vote).
 For regression, the average of the outputs of the individual trees is taken.
-Detailed Working Mechanism
+### Detailed Working Mechanism
-Step 1: Bootstrap Sampling: Each tree is trained on a random sample of the original data, drawn with replacement (bootstrap sample).
+* #### Step 1: Bootstrap Sampling:
+ Each tree is trained on a random sample of the original data, drawn with replacement (bootstrap sample).
 This means some data points may appear multiple times in a sample while others may not appear at all.
-Step 2: Tree Construction: Each node in the tree is split using the best split among a random subset of the features.
+* #### Step 2: Tree Construction:
+ Each node in the tree is split using the best split among a random subset of the features.
 This process adds an additional layer of randomness, contributing to the robustness of the model.
-Step 3: Aggregation: For classification tasks, the final prediction is based on the majority vote from all the trees.
+#### Step 3: Aggregation:
+ For classification tasks, the final prediction is based on the majority vote from all the trees.
 For regression tasks, the final prediction is the average of all the tree predictions.
-Advantages and Disadvantages
+### Advantages and Disadvantages
-Advantages
+#### Advantages
-Robustness: Reduces overfitting and generalizes well due to the law of large numbers.
+* Robustness: Reduces overfitting and generalizes well due to the law of large numbers.
-Accuracy: Often provides high accuracy because of the ensemble method.
+* Accuracy: Often provides high accuracy because of the ensemble method.
-Versatility: Can be used for both classification and regression tasks.
+* Versatility: Can be used for both classification and regression tasks.
-Handles Missing Values: Can handle missing data better than many other algorithms.
+* Handles Missing Values: Can handle missing data better than many other algorithms.
-Feature Importance: Provides estimates of feature importance, which can be valuable for understanding the model.
+* Feature Importance: Provides estimates of feature importance, which can be valuable for understanding the model.
-Disadvantages
+#### Disadvantages
-Complexity: More complex than individual decision trees, making interpretation difficult.
+* Complexity: More complex than individual decision trees, making interpretation difficult.
-Computational Cost: Requires more computational resources due to multiple trees.
+* Computational Cost: Requires more computational resources due to multiple trees.
-Training Time: Can be slow to train compared to simpler models, especially with large datasets.
+* Training Time: Can be slow to train compared to simpler models, especially with large datasets.
-Hyperparameters
+### Hyperparameters
-Key Hyperparameters
+#### Key Hyperparameters
-n_estimators: The number of trees in the forest.
+* n_estimators: The number of trees in the forest.
-max_features: The number of features to consider when looking for the best split.
+* max_features: The number of features to consider when looking for the best split.
-max_depth: The maximum depth of the tree.
+* max_depth: The maximum depth of the tree.
-min_samples_split: The minimum number of samples required to split an internal node.
+* min_samples_split: The minimum number of samples required to split an internal node.
-min_samples_leaf: The minimum number of samples required to be at a leaf node.
+* min_samples_leaf: The minimum number of samples required to be at a leaf node.
-bootstrap: Whether bootstrap samples are used when building trees.
+* bootstrap: Whether bootstrap samples are used when building trees.
 If False, the whole dataset is used to build each tree.
-Tuning Hyperparameters
+##### Tuning Hyperparameters
 Hyperparameter tuning can significantly improve the performance of a Random Forest model.
 Common techniques include Grid Search and Random Search.

-Code Examples
+### Code Examples
-Classification Example
+#### Classification Example
 Below is a simple example of using Random Forest for a classification task with the Iris dataset.

-python
-Copy code
+'''
 import numpy as np
 import pandas as pd
 from sklearn.datasets import load_iris